tumwache/containerization/podman.md

 Mine has, so, onto the next...

 - `podman pull kali-rolling` # to get kali image
-- `podman run --tty --interactive kali-rolling` # to run the container
+- `podman run -it -p 5901:5901 kali-rolling` as opposed to `podman run --tty --interactive kali-rolling` to run the container and publish port 5901

 > NB: "the images do not come with the “default” metapackage." and "I will need to apt update && apt -y install (your metapackage)." to install my [metapackage](https://www.kali.org/docs/general-use/metapackages/).
 NB: If exited, resume by running `podman ps -a` to get image ID, then `podman start 'ID'` and finally `podman attach 'ID'`